MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ### I'm a Power Apps/Power Automate customer and have environments with and without database.
 Will they consume storage capacity?

 Yes.
-All environments will consume 1 GB, regardless of whether they have an associated database.
+All environments consume 1 GB, regardless of whether they have an associated database.

-### Do I get notified through email when my org is over capacity?
+### Do I get notified through email when my organization is over capacity?

-Yes, tenant admins are notified through email on a weekly basis if their org is at or over capacity.
-Additionally, tenant admins will also be notified once their org reaches 15% of available capacity, and once more when their org reaches 5% of available capacity.
+Yes, tenant admins are notified through email on a weekly basis if their organization is at or over capacity.
+Additionally, tenant admins are notified when their organization reaches 15% of available capacity, and when their organization reaches 5% of available capacity.

 ### Why am I no longer getting storage notifications?

 Capacity email notifications are sent weekly to tenant admins based on three different thresholds.
 If you're no longer getting storage notifications, check to see your admin role.
-It could also be the case that your org is over the three pre-defined capacity thresholds.
-In that case, you will not receive an email notification.
+It could also be the case that your organization is over the three pre-defined capacity thresholds.
+In that case, you don't receive an email notification.

 ### I'm an existing customer.
 Should I expect my file and log usage to change?